Jutastre/awa5/readme.md

     output_file defaults to appending ".🌠" to source_file unless source_file ends
     with ".c", in which case the ".c" will be replaced by ".🌠".

-    if output_file is "stdout" output will be written to stdout instead
+    if source_file is "stdin" output will be read from stdin instead if output_file is "stdout" output will be written to stdout instead

     Options: